Human impact on river systems

+In urban environments, the concentration of people, buildings, and businesses means that waterways often bear the burden of industrial discharges.
+Possibilities such as storm-water runoff from paved surfaces, residential and commercial wastewater, and trash—creating public health and ecological risks.
+According to the U.S. Environmental Protection Agency (EPA), many urban waters suffer from pollution and restricted access that are associated with human influential activities.

-Many river systems are shaped by human activity and through anthropogenic forces.
-The process of human influence on nature, including rivers, is stated with the beginning of the Anthropocene, which has replaced the Holocene.
+Many river systems have been shaped by human activity and other anthropogenic forces.
+Factors such as dams, pollution, agriculture, urban development, and deforestation have all altered river flow and water quality.
+The impact of humans on natural environments, including rivers, marks the beginning of the Anthropocene, the era that has succeeded the Holocene.
+(Wohl, 2021).

+This long-term impact is analyzed through an interdisciplinary lens which combines different insights from: geology, ecology, hydrology and archaeology.
+The natural water cycle and stream flow is globally influenced by urbanization, climate alteration and deforestation which are all components that are human driven and allow linkage between river systems to larger environmental dynamics.Rivers are central to human civilization by providing water, a type of fertile land, energy and a source of transportation.
 This long-term impact is analyzed and explained by a wide range of sciences and stands in an interdisciplinary context.
 The natural water cycle and stream flow is globally influenced and linked to global interconnections.
 Rivers are an essential component of the terrestrial realm and have been a preferable location for human settlements during history.
-River is the main expression used for river channels themselves, riparian zones, floodplains and terraces, adjoining uplands dissected by lower channels and river deltas.
+River is the main expression used for river channels themselves, riparian zones, floodplains and terraces, adjoining uplands dissected by lower channels and river deltas - landscapes that reflect both natural processes and centuries of human modification.

 Human impact

 The relationship between humans and rivers, which represent freshwater environments, is complicated.
+Complicated in a sense that factors such as dependence (water supply, agriculture, energy and transport) and degradation (pollution, physical altercation and over extraction) are a major conflict between these two.
 Rivers serve primarily as a freshwater resource and as sinks for domestic and industrial waste water.
 The consequences from this usage occur from diverse activities and root themselves in complex, interdisciplinary systems and practices.

 Environmental changes in rivers usually result from human development, such as population growth, the dependence on fossil resources, urbanization, global commerce and industrial and agricultural emission.
 Anthropogenic activities also include discrete elements like the use of fire, domestication of plants and animals, soil development, the establishment of settlements and irrigation.
 River ecosystems have been transformed downstream from the point of pollution.
 Active human transformations, river engineering, have altered the river systems and ecosystems.